tbonemalone/3D-Transforms/README.markdown

 - -webkit-transform-style: preserve-3d or flat; determines if the children of the element are positioned in the 3D-space or are flattened in the plane of the element.
 - To actualy flip the card -webkit-transition the rotateY() property on hover over the #flip-card

+### So this project has evolved and will continue.
+Will update this file farther down the road.